 In today's increasingly connected world, isn't it odd that we still trade bits of paper or metal coins for goods and services?
 Even if you've moved to primarily using a debit or credit card, losing it could mean that someone else has easy access to your spending power.
-Using your card also helps merchants build up a picture of exactly how you shop, too.
+Using your card also helps merchants build a picture of exactly how you shop.

 Apple Pay is designed to alleviate some of the problems by digitizing your shopping, protecting it with biometric security, and keeping your spending habits private.